ongyuann/rp4windbg/README.md

 ## Build

-You can find shell scripts in [src/build](src/build) for every supported platforms; below is the Linux example:
+You can find build scripts in [src/build](src/build) for every supported platforms; below is a example for Windows - Microsoft Visual Studio:

 ```
 C:\Users\tahai\code\rp4windbg\src\build> .\build-release-msvc.bat